mebsd/mebsd.github.io/_freebsd/ports_packages/pkgng-first-look.md

 # pkgng: First look
 ## FreeBSD's new package manager

-FreeBSD has been long due a better package management system, `pkg\_add`, `pkg\_info`, etc just doesn't cut it any more.
-For a long time GNU/linux users have always used this as a reason not to use FreeBSD and instead favour some GNU/linux combination with an all encompassing easy to use package manager, such as Debian's apt-get.
+FreeBSD has been long due a better package management system, `pkg_add`, `pkg_info`, etc just doesn't cut it any more.
+For a long time GNU/linux users have always used this as a reason not to use FreeBSD and instead favour some GNU/linux combination with an all encompassing easy to use package manager, such as Debian's `apt-get`.
 FreeBSD's response has always been, (not actual quote), "We have the ports collection, which is cooler and more flexible than just having some easy to use package manager.
-You can always do it yourself by writing scripts around the pkg_* tools or using portmaster's --packages-only option".
+You can always do it yourself by writing scripts around the pkg_* tools or using portmaster's `--packages-only option`".
 While this is all true, there is still a gap for a good package manager that needs filling.
-So here comes pkgng (pkg: (next|new) generation), this is FreeBSD's next generation package manager <del datetime="2012-08-30T21:01:06+00:00">and although still in beta, with a few features missing</del>, it is very nice.
+So here comes pkgng (pkg: (next/new) generation), this is FreeBSD's next generation package manager <del datetime="2012-08-30T21:01:06+00:00">and although still in beta, with a few features missing</del>, it is very nice.

 **pkg (aka pkgng) 1.0 released <a href="http://lists.freebsd.org/pipermail/freebsd-ports/2012-August/077909.html" title="http://lists.freebsd.org/pipermail/freebsd-ports/2012-August/077909.html" target="_blank">http://lists.freebsd.org/pipermail/freebsd-ports/2012-August/077909.html</a>**